Sally S. White, MS

 Susan A. Messina, MSS, MLSP, MS, CFRE

 Susan started at Iona in 2013 as Director of Development and Communications and in 2018 she became the organization’s Deputy Director.
 Susan has more than 25 years of management and fundraising for a wide variety of health and human service organizations.
 Prior to joining Iona, she was with the National Hospice Foundation, which is the fundraising arm of the National Hospice and Palliative Care Organization.
 A graduate of Bryn Mawr College, Susan holds two master’s degrees from the Bryn Mawr Graduate School of Social Work & Social Research (in social work, and law and social policy) and an additional master’s in library and information science from the University of Illinois at Urbana-Champaign.
-She is also a Certified Fund Raising Professional (CFRE).
 When not at Iona, Susan enjoys curating discussions on Facebook, reading, volunteering at her UU congregation, and spending time with her wife and their daughter.

 Director of Client Services

 Deb has been on staff at Iona for more than 20 years.
 She has worked as a care manager, psychotherapist, and support group facilitator, and became the Director of Iona’s Consultation, Care Management, and Counseling Services in 2005.
 In 2018, she became the Director of Client Services.
 In this role, Deb oversees a staff of social workers and nurses who provide direct support to older adults and their families, works with Iona’s Nutrition team, and leads Iona’s data and performance management initiatives.
 Deb also develops and presents curriculum for Iona’s Take Charge/Age Well Academy, including the Aging Solo workshop series.
-A former attorney, Deb holds an MSW from The Catholic University of America, where she is a doctoral candidate.
+A former attorney, Deb holds both an MSW and PhD from the National Catholic School of Social Service at The Catholic University of America.

 Jennie Smith-Peers, MA